-- When the fire alarm sounds, explain to your class that a fire drill is in progress.
-Tell them you need them to be silent and listen to you at all times as you tell them what to do to keep them safe. - 2.
-Tell your class that, just like you planned earlier, it is time to evacuate.
-Teach the children to feel doors for heat before opening doors and to look down hallways for fire or smoke before exiting the room.
-Lead your class from the building to your designated spot outside and away from the building. - Once your class has evacuated to safety, tell the students that if this were a real emergency, now would be when you would call 9-1-1 and report the emergency. - 4.
-Once the all-clear signal sounds for the drill, have your class return to their classroom.
-Explain that in a real emergency, your class would remain outside until their parents check them out or emergency personnel clears the building for re-entry.
+- 1. At the appointed time, tell your class that an earthquake drill is in progress.
+Tell them you need them to be silent and to listen to you at all times as you tell them what to do to keep them safe. - Tell your class that, just like you planned earlier, it is time to practice "Drop, Cover, Hold On."
+During this step, you should practice having the children DROP to their knees, COVER their heads and necks with one arm, and HOLD ON with the other if they are near a large piece of furniture, such as a table. - Once your classroom is kneeling on the floor with their heads and necks protected, explain what would happen in a real emergency. - 4.
+Once the all-clear signal sounds for the drill, have your class return to their seats, or return the classroom to order.
+Explain that in a real emergency, the class would exit the building after the building stopped shaking.